How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Be Informed

-The first thing you should do to protect your hearing from loud music is learning how it can impact your ears.
+The first thing you should do to protect your hearing from loud music is to learn how it can impact your ears.
 Permanent hearing damage is no joke.

-Loud noise damages the tiny hair cells in the inner part of your ear called stereocilia.
+Loud noise damages the tiny hair cells in the inner part of your ear, which is called stereocilia.

 Your stereocilia are responsible for converting sound waves to electrical energy that is translated by the brain as sound.
 Once these hair cells are damaged by loud music, these hair cells do not regenerate.